Alekos92/personality-insights-with-ibm/README.md

 # Personality Insights with IBM

-This is a simple React app that allows the user to get personality insights from text, using the cognitive services cloud provided by IBM.
+This is a simple MobX-powered React app that allows the user to get personality insights from text, using the cognitive services cloud provided by IBM.
 It is a demonstration of how to build an app based on IBM's services, using only javascript.

 In order to use it: